MegamanXD/StudentEnrolment/README.md

 	called in AddEnrolment, DeleteEnrolment (in Actions)
 __________________________________________________________________________________________________________________________
-This assignment is from Software Architecture Design and Implementation course
+## This assignment is from:
+Software Architecture Design and Implementation course